selfishfishi/selfish-configs/cheatsheets/react-ts.md

 ```
 - We sometimes use => to define "arrow functions".
 They're like regular functions, but shorter.
 For example, x => x * 2 is roughly equivalent to function(x) { return x * 2; }.
 Importantly, arrow functions don't have their own this value so they're handy when you want to preserve the this value from an outer method definition.
 - by using x = {[name] : value } you are doing compound property name an
+- With arrow functions, the this keyword always represents the object that defined the arrow function.
+In regular functions the this keyword represented the object that called the function, which could be the window, the document, a button or whatever

 ## React
 - Don’t put quotes around curly braces when embedding a JavaScript expression in an attribute.
 You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.